 In Segment you will see that the anonymous ID starts with default.littledata

-field.
-We also create a unique client ID / anonymous ID for each user (starting with default.littledata
+We create a unique client ID / anonymous ID for each user (starting with default.littledata

 ).
 This identifier is persisted across all future events for that same user.

-will also share this same client ID. e.g. you can see all the recurring orders that user made, but not the original marketing source of those orders.
+e.g. you can see all the recurring orders and upgrades that user made, but not the original marketing source of those orders.

 The following issues can all lead to an abnormal level (more than 10%) of events not linked to the pre-checkout web session.

-All pages need Littledata's snippet included in the Shopify theme - which populates the LittledataLayer with ecommerce data on that page.
-You can include that snippet manually or login to Littledata to update the snippet across your store.
+All pages need Littledata's script included in the Shopify theme - which populates the LittledataLayer with ecommerce data on that page.

 Go to the JavaScript console of the page in question and type in LittledataLayer